CalARVRCourse-Fall2023/hw3-ar-game/README.md

 You can continue to work in the same Unity project from HW2.
 Just keep in mind, you will need to submit the code in this new repo.

+We recommend making a copy of your hw2 scene in Unity (File->Save As) before making changes.

 Make sure to complete the steps in the setting up your project section (of this Readme)

 Delete "Miniworld_FloorPlan229_physics" gameobject from the scene (we no longer require this simulated environment), and delete the folders - "ARFoundationSim" and ":"SimEnvironments".

 Delete the "ARCamera" GameObject and Follow the steps outlined in this readme.
-When making changes to your HW2 code, make sure to reference the section about updating HW2 code.
+When making changes to your HW2 code, make sure to reference the section about updating HW2 code to see

 The image below indicated the stuff that need to be deleted from your project.